top of page

 The novel progresses through four cycles of increasing self-awareness for each character as they interact with one another.
 Together, they reconcile their limited understanding of the world with the infinitude of the divine reason that created it.

 The characters are fictional, but the historical events relayed are real; both provide the reader with a view of history and human nature that is frequently not explored.
+Check out the reviews found under the TEOM REVIEWS tab at top of screen.

-Click on to read extracted chapters that introduce the main characters.
+CLICK ON to read extracted chapters that introduce the main characters.

 DSC00005.JPG